 2016.
 The Ethnopragmatic Representation of Positive and Negative Emotions in Irish Immigrants’ Letters.
 In Pragmemes and Theories of Language Use [Perspectives in Pragmatics, Philosophy & Psychology, 9], ► pp. 393 ff.

 2018.
 Intercultural Communication About Pain.
 In Intercultural Communication in Asia: Education, Language and Values [Multilingual Education, 24], ► pp. 181 ff.

 Visakko, Tomi & Eero Voutilainen

-This list is based on CrossRef data as of 30 december 2020.
+This list is based on CrossRef data as of 26 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.